 The moon is at home in Cancer and someone with this placement is likely to be a deep and intuitive thinker.
-It will take time for them to process strong emotions and isolation can be a defense mechanism that gives them the space to understand what is bothering them and what they need.
-They might also have a tendency to enforce literal boundaries that can act as a shell, such as locking themselves in a room or turning off their phone indefinitely.
+They will need time to process strong emotions and isolation can be a defense mechanism that gives them the space to understand what is bothering them and what they need.
+They might also have a tendency to enforce literal boundaries that can act as a shell, such as locking themselves in a room or turning their phone off indefinitely.

 This fixed fire sign is known for threatrics so be prepared for drama if you cross them.
 Someone with a Leo moon might make a scene to prove a point or shut down completely.
 The good news is that this heart-centered sign is likely to recognize their fault eventually and will be just as over-the-top in their apologies.
 One healthy way for a Leo moon to process strong emotions is to tap into their creative side.

 The cardinal air sign of Libra is well-known as the peacekeeper of the zodiac.
 Symbolized by the scales, someone with a Libra moon will often go out of their way to keep things in balance.
 They might have a tendency to avoid conflict or deny their real feelings, especially if they fear that expressing them will cause unrest.
-This Venus-ruled sign might also find solace in a creative exercise that helps them process their emotions.
+This Venus-ruled sign might also find solace in listening to music or watching a movie that reflects their current situation.

 Make sure you change your passwords if you wrong a Scorpio moon!
 Just kidding (maybe), but someone with this fixed water placement might have a tendency to over-investigate as a defense mechanism.
 This could mean internet sleuthing on someone they suspect is dishonest or falling down a WebMD hole because they have a strange pain in their side.
 There’s no glossing over unpleasantries with Scorpio Moons and they’ll have difficulty moving on until the issue has been dealt with completely.